\"Writing.Com

 This one's about moving on.

-THE PROMPT: "Invalid Entry
+THE PROMPT: "Invalid EntryOpen in new Window.

 Good afternoon y'all...I'm in a little better mood today.
 The sun's out, it's gorgeous, I got out of work at 1:45pm (the prize for going in at 5:45am), and in an hour I'll have the house to myself for the bulk of the evening...what more could I need?

-Bonnie14222 has supplied a nice entry for today's prompt, and she nailed it.
+Bonnie14222 Author Icon has supplied a nice entry for today's prompt, and she nailed it.
 But it's important to note that her methods aren't limited to grieving the death of a loved one.
 There are other situations where Bonnie's tips can come in handy.

 One is the loss of a job.
 Research has shown that people often equate the loss of a job to the loss of a loved one.
 I mean, how many of you out there know someone in your real world who seems like they're married to their work?
 I'll bet you can think of someone with little-to-no thought involved whatsoever.
 That's who I'm talkin' 'bout!